emipa606/Rebound/README.md

 New Features: Sword Master
 Low probability random occurrence
-This feature is also obtained when the colony's fighting level reaches level 20.
+This feature is also obtained when the colony&apos;s fighting level reaches level 20.

 Bullet counter condition:
 In the recruitment of colonists, armed with melee weapons (non-colonials do not need to be recruited)